Bradevelt, New Jersey: School

 There was a two-story red school house on Route 520 in Bradevelt re-purposed from a house in 1810, which was torn down in 1913 and replaced for 1914 school year.
-In this school, Garret Hobart as well as his father Addison Hobart and future Assemblyman John D. Honce were teachers.
+In this school, future U.S. Vice President Garret Hobart as well as his father Addison Hobart and future Assemblyman John D. Honce were teachers.
 Frank Dugan came from this school and later became important to the educational system in Marlboro; a school is named after him.

 Psychiatric hospital

 In 1928, construction of a Marlboro Psychiatric Hospital was begun.
 The main entrance to the hospital was on route 520 in Bradevelt.
 The hospital transferred 500 patients from Graystone Hospital in 1931 when it opened.

 The 509 acres purchased by the state for the hospital grounds were purchased for $76,000.
 It was reported that the houses and farms which were obtained in 1928 were considered "very old".
 Some of the structured destroyed were built before the Revolutionary War.